AdrianETP/nvim_python_printer/README.md

 ## Dependencies

-the only thing you need is python3
+the only thing you need is python3, but you can also use tmux 3 or higher to better your experience

 ## installation